 - How To Lower Your Bladder Cancer Risk

 Researchers don’t know exactly what causes most bladder cancers, but they are starting to understand how a range of different risk factors can lead cells in the bladder to become grow abnormally and become cancerous.

-A number of risk factors, some demographic, others relating to your environment and lifestyle, has been shown to increase your risk of bladder cancer.
+A number of risk factors, some demographic, others relating to your environment and lifestyle, have been shown to increase your risk of bladder cancer.

-- Smoking: According to the American Cancer Society, smokers are at least three times as likely to get bladder cancer than non-smokers, and smoking contributing to around half of all cases.
+- Smoking: According to the American Cancer Society, smokers are at least three times as likely to get bladder cancer than non-smokers, and smoking contributes to around half of all cases.

 - Being over the age of 55: Your risk of developing bladder cancer increases as you become older.
 About 90% of those with bladder cancer are over the age of 55.

 - Being male: Men are about four times more likely to get bladder cancer than women.

 - Being white: Whites have twice as much risk of receiving a bladder cancer diagnosis as African Americans and Hispanics.